 Dimensions are 10.11 x 4.61 x 1.30 inch (257 x 117 mm x 33 mm) making it smaller than the Steam Deck but larger than a Switch, and weighs in at 16.33 oz (463g).
 Being an Android device, we’d be surprised if it couldn’t manage media streaming apps alongside the gaming ones.
 A ‘tablet mode’ alluded to in Logitech’s FAQ also suggests a gaming launcher that can be removed to reveal a classic Android home page underneath.
 Battery life can be up to 12 hours depending on usage.

 While nice looking - Chinese company Tencent Games had a hand in the design, as revealed in a leak last month - the device doesn’t do anything you can’t do with an Android phone/tablet and a Bluetooth controller, and even a Raspberry Pi can be charmed into streaming most of these services.
-And at $349.99 (opens in new tab) (a preorder discount is in effect that brings this down to $299.99) you might be better off with one of the best tablets and a controller, or one of the Steam Deck rivals.
+And at $349.99 (opens in new tab) (a preorder discount is in effect that brings this down to $299.99 or possibly less with a Logitech G promo code) you might be better off with one of the best tablets and a controller, or one of the Steam Deck rivals.